How Six Printers Overcame Business Challenges

 In terms of what Color Ink looks for in its technology investments, Meissner says that more companies should focus not just on adding capacity, but instead on adding capability.
 “In the past couple of years, we’ve been able to add higher-end packaging and folding carton work,” he says, “and if we didn’t have the capabilities of our embellishment and laser cutting systems, we wouldn’t be doing that work today.”
 For Color Ink, one key measure of the efficacy of an equipment purchase is the degree to which it helps the company land new business that can be attributed directly to the new capability.

-For Consideration: Is your company using careful metrics to determine what equipment it ultimately needs, or is the decision emotional or based solely on brand-loyalty?
+For Consideration: Is your printing company using careful metrics to determine what equipment it ultimately needs, or is the decision emotional or based solely on brand-loyalty?

-Challenge: Recruiting/Retaining Sales Personnel
+Business Challenge 6: Recruiting/Retaining Sales Personnel

 Rick Mandel, President, Mandel Company

-The challenge for the Mandel Company, says Mandel, is that they would find a promising sales person, give them a book of prospects or a couple of accounts, and watch the person slowly fail — the model wasn’t matching the need.
+The business barrier for the Mandel Company, says Mandel, is that they would find a promising sales person, give them a book of prospects or a couple of accounts, and watch the person slowly fail — the model wasn’t matching the need.
 The company found that the standard base-rate plus commission model practiced by so many printing companies didn’t sufficiently motivate salespeople.

 Today, Mandel Company focuses on a salary commensurate with the skills and abilities of the employee.
 Further, the company moved significantly away from the cold calling approach, instead opting to hire sales staff who will work to get themselves involved in the community, build their networks, and become partners in helping companies realize their vision and get what they need.